jodichris17/jodichris17.github.io/website/blog/2022-12-22-working-as-devops-at-finaccel.md

 - Ability to deliver information.
 At any stage of your career, you will have to carry out discussions and suggest your ideas to different people.
 It is important to be able to concisely and clearly convey your point of view.
 Even better if you can document it well in writing.
 ### Technical Skills
 - Linux System Administration.
-- Cloud Skills & Best Practices
+- Cloud Skills & Best Practices.
 - Infrastructure as a Code.
-- Continuous Integration and Continuous Deployment
+- Continuous Integration and Continuous Deployment.
 - Source Code Management (version control).
 - Troubleshooting.
 - Log analysis.
 This is not usually taught in universities, but it’s a very important skill.
 Why is your system giving incorrect results on some inputs?
 How to understand where the error is?
 How to parse logs and process them correctly?